AsaLap/PlantGEMs/README.md

 example_PT.ini : Example of an ini file for the pathwayToolsPrep pipeline.

 index.txt : Example of index file for the pathwayToolsPrep pipeline.

+rapport.ipynb : Jupyter NoteBook file to help for the writing of the internship report.

+HOW TO USE :

+For the moment, each script output is part or all the next script's input.
+Each script has a pipeline function wich makes all the things work.

+1. blasting.py
+2. pathwayToolsPrep.py
+3. fusion.py
+4. gap_filling.py

+Further improvement are to come, such has a complete pipeline, all in one command.